How to calculate TDS on Salary?

 What is TDS?

 TDS is basically a medium of collecting Income Tax in India under the 1961 Income Tax Act.
-TDS is applicable on salaries, commissions, royalty payments, brokerages, contract payments, interest earned on several financial investments, earnings from lotteries, rental income, professional fees, etc.
+TDS is applicable to salaries, commissions, royalty payments, brokerages, contract payments, interest earned on several financial investments, earnings from lotteries, rental income, professional fees, etc.

-The TDS is managed by the CBDT( Central Board for Direct Taxes)and is part of the Revenue Department, which is managed by IRS known as Indian Revenue Services.
+The TDS is managed by the CBDT( Central Board for Direct Taxes)and is part of the Revenue Department, which is managed by the IRS known as Indian Revenue Services.
 This amount is evenly collected to keep the revenue source for the Government stable throughout the year.
 This prevents people from avoiding taxes.

 How do you actually define salary?